python/cpython/Doc/library/pprint.rst

    will be formatted on a separate line.
 If *compact* is true, as many items as will fit within the *width* will be formatted on each output line.
-If *sort_dicts* is true (the default), dictionaries will be formatted with their keys sorted alphabetically, otherwise they will be sorted by their insertion order.
+If *sort_dicts* is true (the default), dictionaries will be formatted with their keys sorted, otherwise they will display in insertion order.

    .. versionchanged:: 3.4
       Added the *compact* parameter.